saimandahal/HpT/Readme.md

 - Python packages for Deep Learning

 ### Guide
-All the main execution files are located in the model directory, while the data can be found in the data directory.
+All the main execution files for all four models are located in the model directory, while the data can be found in the data directory.
 1. **Clone the HpT Repository:**

    ```bash